mimblewimble/site/sec_audit.md

   who believes Grin makes an important contribution in furthering some of those early cryptocurrency ideals.
-- You, the technology enthusiast, who sees something in Grin that has never been tried before and is new an exciting.
+- You, the technology enthusiast, who sees something in Grin that has never been tried before and is new and exciting.
 - You, who's not in any of the above categories, but believes that the current financial system status quo could use a good kick in the pants.